dipien/releases-hub-gradle-plugin/README.md

 ###### Pull Request Labels

 The list of labels to assign when creating the pull request.
+Optional list.

     pullRequestLabels = ["dependencies"]

 ###### Pull Request Reviewers

 The list of reviewers to assign when creating the pull request.
+Optional list.

     pullRequestReviewers = ["octocat", "hubot", "other_user"]

 ###### Pull Request Team Reviewers

 The list of team reviewers to assign when creating the pull request.
+Optional list.

     pullRequestTeamReviewers = ["justice-league"]